At Marlborough, we prioritise keeping all children safe and happy.

 Designated Lead for Safeguarding and Child Protection

-Mrs Kam Gill (Head of School)
+Mrs Kam Gill (Head teacher)

 Deputy safeguarding and Child Protection Leads